jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 5 \cdot 5 \cdot 5 \cdot 5 \cdot 5 = 3125
 $$

 So if the network design and the initial parameters have some symmetry that make the nodes behave similarly,  the gradient may diminish quickly or explode.
 However, we cannot say with certainity on when and how it may happen because we still lack full understanding between the maths of gradient descent and a complex model.
-Nevertheless, emperical data for deep network indicates it can be a problem.
+Nevertheless, emperical data for deep network indicates it is a problem for deep network.

 Microsoft Resnet (2015) has 152 layers.
 A lot of natural language process (NLP) problems are vulnerable to diminishing and exploding gradients.
 How can they address the issue?
 This is the network design for Resnet.
 Instead of one long chain of nodes, a mechanism is build to bypass a layer to make learning faster.
 (Source Kaiming He, Xiangyu Zhang ... etc)
 <div class="imgcap">